 Adding a year to his age on his attestation papers, the 16-year-old Geoffrey Shapland enlisted in September 1914.
 Believed to be 18 years old, he was gazetted Temporary Second Lieutenant to the 17th Battalion Manchester Regiment on 21 September 1915.
 His actual age was 17; he entered France in July 1916, just a few months after his eigteenth birthday.
 The Battalion had sustained heavy losses in the Battle of the Somme and was ordered to the Front again almost immediately, with assaults on Trones Wood on 10 July 1916 then Guillemont on the 30 July 1916.

-Though in one of the quieter sectors by September 1916, Geoffrey was wounded.
+Though in one of the quieter sectors by September 1916, Geoffrey was wounded when the 17th Battalion took part in an assault on German positions north of the village of Flers on 12 October 1916.
 He stayed with his battalion but just a few months later in December 1916, he was concussed by the impact of a shell early at Blairville.
 “Shaking and trembling”, he was later accompanied by another Officer to Headquarters where he was affected by another shell attack.

 Despite his physical injuries and apparent mental trauma, Geoffrey continued on duty for over three months until he was forced to leave France in February 1917, suffering from what was initially described as ‘shell shock’.
 An endless round of medical examinations followed, each recording frustratingly different interpretations of his symptoms.
 Hopeful of rejoining active service, Geoffrey applied for transfer to the Royal Flying Corps but he was declared permanently unfit and officially “discharged through wounds”.